aimeos/aimeos-typo3/README.md

 * Log into the TYPO3 back end
 * Click on ''Admin Tools::Extension Manager'' in the left navigation
 * Click the icon with the little plus sign left from the Aimeos list entry (looks like a lego brick)
-* If a pop-up opens (only TYPO3 4.x) choose ''Make updates'' and "Close window" after the installation is done

 **Caution:** Install the **RealURL extension before the Aimeos extension** to get nice looking URLs.
 Otherwise, RealURL doesn't rewrite the parameters even if you install RealURL afterwards!